llaske/sugarizer-doc/docs/articles/hometoclass_en.md

 ![](images/dashboard.png)

 With a Sugarizer server, it is possible to access usage statistics by child, by class and by activity.
 It is also possible for a teacher to review the productions of his students and even assign homework.
+If the server is connected to the Internet, the children can continue the work started in class from home.

 Sugarizer server is free and requires no subscription.
 It can be self-hosted and is fully compliant with GPDR regulations and data privacy.